 IRR stands for Internal Rate of Return.
 It is an investment performance measure used in commercial real estate to measure the potential or profitability of a particular real estate investment.
 IRR is expressed in percentage rate earned on each shilling or dollar invested for each period in a particular Investment venture.
 The use of IRR as a performance measure in Real Estate Investment is to give an investor the means to compare alternative investments.

-Owner’s Equity represents the Owner’s investment in a Real Estate business venture minus the amount of
+Owner’s Equity represents the Owner’s or Sponsor’s investment in a Real Estate business venture minus the amount of liabilities.

 Capital structure is how a Real Estate business venture finances its overall Project Cost plan by using several sources of funds.
 The sources of funds can range from debt, private equity, or working capital.